 Guidelines for all field placements are outlined in the Heidelberg University, Graduate Catalog under Standards of Practice as well as in the Graduate Studies in Counseling Field Experience Handbook both available in hardcopy and on the University's website.
-In accordance with CACREP Standards, all MAC candidates are required to complete a 100 hour practicum (40 hours must be direct service with students).
+In accordance with CACREP Standards and state licensing agencies, all MAC candidates are required to complete a 100 hour practicum (40 hours must be direct service with students).
 Candidates cannot register for Practicum until they have completed all of the Foundation and Core Courses, and have an overall satisfactory collection of ratings on their Personal Characteristics Review Forms.
-Non-degree seeking School Counselor Licensure Endorsement Program (SCLE) candidates may be required to complete a practicum.
+Non-degree seeking Post Master's School Counselor Licensure Endorsement Program (PSCLE) candidates may be required to complete a practicum.
 All field experiences are coordinated by the MAC Clinical Director.

-School Concentration Requirements: COU 594 - Practicum in School Counseling MAC candidates with a school concentration are required to complete a minimum of 100 contact hours in an educational setting.
+School Concentration Requirements: COU 594 - Practicum in School Counseling MAC candidates with a school concentration are required to complete a minimum of 100 contact hours in a K-12 educational setting.
 Additionally, MAC candidates are not eligible to begin school practicum until the following requirement has been met:

-1. Successful completion of COU 519, COU 522
+1. Successful completion of COU 519 and COU 522

-Clinical Concentration Requirements: COU 580 Practicum in Clinical Counseling MAC candidates with a clinical concentration are required to complete a minimum of 100 contact hours in a mental health setting.
+Clinical Concentration Requirements: COU 580 Practicum in Clinical Mental Health Counseling

+MAC candidates with a clinical concentration are required to complete a minimum of 100 contact hours in a mental health setting.
 Additionally, MAC candidates are not eligible to begin clinical practicum until the following requirement has been met: